Sammy Rogers: Obsession with Max Farnham

 In 1996, producers created a new story for Sammy in which she becomes obsessed with Max Farnham (Steven Pinder).
 Sammy and Max get drunk and have sex, which leaves Sammy with unrealistic expectations about their future.
 When Sammy realises that Max is not interested, she begins scheming to trap him.
 Lindsay told Helen Childs from Inside Soap that her character is convinced that their sexual encounter was the start of a relationship.
 Max tells Sammy that he was drunk and does not want it to happen again.
 Lindsay explained that her character's emotions cause her to make poor judgements regarding Max.
 Sammy is "very insecure and emotionally screwed up and she just can't deal with it being a one-off.
 She's desperate to be in a relationship and be loved by someone, and now she feels used."
-When Max lets Sammy down, Lindsay revealed that Sammy "turns of him and goes wild, accusing him of using her."
+When Max lets Sammy down, Lindsay revealed that Sammy "turns on him and goes wild, accusing him of using her."
 Sammy decides to humiliate Max by screaming and shouting at him in public.
 Lindsay said they were "embarrassing moments when she starts causing trouble."
 Sammy thinks this will convince Max to stick by her and "she just won't be told".

 Lindsay defended Sammy's behaviour and rationalised that Max is an "attractive guy, he's established, he's a business man, he's got money and his own home.
 He's quite a catch and she really likes him."
 Sammy does not have the security of money, her own home and "sees Max as the answer to all her problems."
 Sammy is also lonely and envisaged herself and Louise moving in with Max.
 Sammy then comes up with a new plan to trap Max and lies that she is pregnant with his child.
 Lindsay felt sorry for Sammy because she is so "vulnerable".
 She concluded that Sammy has "no self-respect and embarrasses herself completely" around Max.
 In the book Real Soap: Brookside, Pinder told author Kay Nicholls that "Sammy was just an aberration, Max loved the attention but it was just a one-night stand and he was drunk."